osmcode/osmium-tool/man/osmium-getid.md

 # DESCRIPTION

-Get objects with the given IDs from the input and write them to the output
+Get objects with the given IDs from the input and write them to the output.

+IDs have the form: *TYPE-LETTER* *NUMBER*.
+The type letter is 'n' for nodes, 'w' for ways, and 'r' for relations.
+If there is no type letter, 'n' for nodes is assumed.
+So "n13 w22 17 r21" will match the nodes 13 and 17, the way 22 and the relation 21.
+The order in which the IDs appear does not matter.

+The list of IDs can be in separate arguments or in a single argument separated by spaces, tabs, commas (,), semicolons (;), forward slashes (/) or pipe characters (|).

 # OPTIONS